shoonia/storeon-velo/README.md

   store.on("@ready", async () => {
     try {
-      // wait to fetch from the database const { items } = await wixData.query("Products").find();
+      // wait to fetch items from the database const { items } = await wixData.query("Products").find();

       // resolve